vmware-archive/kube-prod-runtime/docs/troubleshooting.md

 The command will return with the message `deployment "external-dns" successfully rolled out` after all the Pods in the `external-dns` Deployment have started successfully.
 Please note it could take a few minutes for the `external-dns` Deployment to complete.

-If it takes an abnormally long time (>5m) for the `external-dns` Pods to enter the `Running` phase, it indicates that it may have encountered an error condition.
+If it takes an abnormally long time (>5m) for the `external-dns` Pods to enter the `Running` phase, they may have encountered an error condition.

 Check the status of the `external-dns` Pods with the command: